pippinbarr/cart253/guides/course-software.md

 1. Click on the "Install" button for the "Live Server" extension
 1. Look for the "Go Live" button that should now have appeared at the bottom-right of your VS Code window

+#### p5js Snippets

+Created by the epic Daniel Schiffman (codingtrain), this extension will autocomplete a bunch (all?) of the p5.js functions you'll be using all semester, as well as pop up a little explanation.
+Not a total substitute for learning these and reading the documentation, but definitely a useful thing and very much an industry standard practice.

+1. Go to the Extensions menu again
+1. Search for "p5js"
+1. Click on the "Install" button

 #### HTML CSS Support

 We're not really doing much in the way of HTML/CSS in this course, but it's nice to have this extension installed anyway: